jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Tracing gradient is a powerful tool in DL debugging.

 Even the loss shows symptoms of a bad learning rate, We suspect this is not the root cause.
-After some tracing, we realize the calculated gradient is very high.
-We plot the cost function relative to $$W$$ to illustrate the real issue.
+Let's plot the cost function relative to $$W$$ to illustrate the real issue.

 This is a U shape curve that is different from a bowl shape curve that we used in the gradient descent explanation.
 <div class="imgcap">